documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

           * **Value**: On this blank the user must fill in with the full number that is the key value.

-          * ``Add``: The user must click with the mouse cursor over this button to add the key and its value on the Mangue.io platform.
+          * ``Add`` **button**: The user must click with the mouse cursor over this button to add the key and its value on the Mangue.io platform.
 When clicking over this button the Manue,io Platform cleans both blanks and creates a list right below.
 In case the user has added a key/value in the wrong way, they just need to click on the ``Remove`` button, that the respective pair of information is removed, and the user may register a new pair (key/value) with the correct content.

 .. image:: /figuras/fig_mangue/176_mangue_label_chave_valor.png
     :alt: key and value
     :align: center
 ----

-          * ``Confirm``: The user must click on the ``Confirm`` button when they have completed informing the key(s)/value(s) necessary(ies) to the namespaces.
+          * ``Confirm`` **button* : The user must click on the ``Confirm`` button when they have completed informing the key(s)/value(s) necessary(ies) to the namespaces.
 When clicking on the button, the Mangue.io platform configures this information and closes this screen, presenting the action feedback on the superior right corner of the screen on the internet browser.

       * **Add the Resource Quota**: This screen allows the user to establish the ideal quantity of computing resources that the namespace consumes to keep its ideal performance, as well as establishing its maximum consumption limit of computing resources.